asilvaferna/ARKat/README.md

 ### Understanding the game objects

 The image on top ilustrates the current scene.
 Currently this game will just place one cube wherever you touch the screen.
 But wouldn't it be cooler that you could change that "ugly" cube and place instead one 3D object?
-In this example you will use the [Cartoon Cat](https://www.assetstore.unity3d.com/en/#!/content/70180) asset that you can found on the Asset Store.
+In this example you will use the [Cartoon Cat](https://www.assetstore.unity3d.com/en/#!/content/70180) asset that can be found on the Asset Store.

-- Replace the `HitCube` gameobject for one of the 3D models that you can find in the Cartoon Cat asset
+- Replace the `HitCube` gameobject for one of the 3D models in the Cartoon Cat asset
 - Delete `RandomCube` gameobject
 - In the assets folder search for `shadowPlanePrefab` and add it to the Scene
 - On `CameraParent` reset the axis to `x:0, y:0, z:0`.
 Do the same with `HitCubeParent` gameobject, and `shadowPlanePrefab`